 Three DEI Tips for Solopreneurs and Freelancers

 When people think of diversity, equity, and inclusion, the immediate association is group activities in the form of trainings, workshops, and committees.
 When you search online for consultants, it would appear that many firms are poised to work only with small to big companies.
 But this could not be further from the truth!
-Diversity and inclusion strategy is more than just a one-off workshop or the creation of an inclusion committee.
-There is a lot you can do as a solopreneur to invest in diversity and inclusion strategy beginning with yourself.
+There is a lot you can do as a solopreneur to invest in diversity and inclusion strategy.
 Here are some tips on how to get started:

 Network in Diverse Circles